lucidsoftware/cumulus/modules/cloudfront.md

 }
 {% endhighlight %}

-It should be noted that Cumulus will create a new CloudFront distribution if you omit the `"id"` parameter.
+It should be noted that Cumulus will create a new CloudFront distribution if you omit the `"id"` parameter the next time the configuration is synced.
 After creation, the configuration used to create the distribution will be updated with the id of the created distribution to prevent it from being created again on accident.

 There are some configuration options for web distributions that Cumulus does not handle because we do not use them at Lucid or do not want them managed by Cumulus at this time.
 These include: